adaszko/complgen/README.md

     * Warn about undefined variables
     * Warn about duplicate variables

- * `<name> ::= { shell-command... }` defines a variable that uses a shell command to generate suggested completions.
+ * `<name> ::= { shell-command... };` defines a variable that uses a shell command to generate suggested completions.
 The shell command should print one suggested completion per line.
-The `$COMP_LINE` and `$COMP_CWORD` environment will contain the input line and the current word being completed.
+The shell script is a sh shell function that is going to be copied to the resulting completion script.
+The shell function does not take any arguments and should produce all possible completions on stdout.
+The actual shell the function is run under, is responsible for filtering the results according to the shell settings.

  * Support comments (# foo) in usage files.

  * Produce [railroad diagrams](https://github.com/lukaslueg/railroad) to ease grammar development.

- * Generate grammars automatically from man pages similarly to [how Fish shell does it](https://github.com/fish-shell/fish-shell/blob/946ecf235c002cff596fbbb2c03f9693c30744da/share/tools/create_manpage_completions.py).

  * Show completion hints in ZSH and Fish (Bash does not support them): `--invert-match "select non-matching lines"`